iayanpahwa/iayanpahwa.github.io/_posts/2017-08-06-Reverse-Engineering-IoT-Devices.md

 ```
 [88:C2:55:CA:F0:36][LE]> char-write-cmd 0x0012 00140006000a03000101000000ff00000000`
 ```
-And everything works as expected :D
+And everything works as expected even keeping the first string of serial number same(non-incrementing) :D

 'char-write-cmd' is basically sending a string message to address 0x0012 which we found by analyzing bluetooth traffic in Wireshark.
 So now we've a working API to control our very own Bluetooth LE Smart Light bulb.